Roman bridge: Measurements

 Roman bridges were much larger than the bridges of other civilizations.
 They could be anywhere from 4.6 to 18.3 m long.
-By the time of Augustus around the turn of the 1st millennium the maximum span of Roman bridges increased from around 24 m in 142 BC to 35 m.
+By the time of Augustus around the turn of the 1st millennium the maximum span of Roman bridges increased from around 24 m in 142 BC to 34.2 m at the c.
+200 CE Severan Bridge in Türkiye (the longest known extant Roman stone arch).
 The Ponte Sant'Angelo, built during the reign of Hadrian, has five arches each with a span of 18 m.
 A bridge in Alcántara has piers 1 m wide, 47 m high, and arches with a span of 1.3 m.
 Another bridge over the Bibey River in Galicia has a pier 1 m wide, arches with a 4.3 m span, 6 and 9 m side arches, and an arch spanning 18.5 m.
 Wider spans increase the bridge's drainage, reduce water pressure on the spandrels, and reduced the bridge's weight.
 Trajan's Bridge over the Danube featured open-spandrel segmental arches made of wood (standing on 40 m high concrete piers).
 This was to be the longest arch bridge for a thousand years both in terms of overall and individual span length.
 The longest extant Roman bridge is the 790 m Puente Romano at Mérida.